-The Guardian’s mission is to tap into civic life and publish a quarterly news magazine and its online daily edition (www.thehartfordguardian.com) delivering in-depth coverage of local, national, and international issues.
+The Guardian’s mission is to tap into civic life and publishes daily; its online daily edition (www.thehartfordguardian.com) delivers in-depth coverage of local, national, and international issues.

 The Guardian is for a readership committed to the advancement of community building, civil rights, and responsible social policy.
 Our reporters consistently cover the arts, local communities, government, education, immigration, and politics.
 The Guardian is published by the Connecticut Alliance for Better Communities, Inc., a 501 3 (c) organization.